idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/libtorch_drl_control.md

 !listing examples/libtorch_drl_control/libtorch_drl_control_sub.i block=Postprocessors

 Two of these postprocessors measure the temperature at the location of the sensor.
-`center_temp` stores the value at the beginning of the time step, while `center_temp_tend ` stores it at the end of the time step.
+`center_temp` stores the value at the beginning of the time step, while `center_temp_tend` stores it at the end of the time step.
 This is due to the fact that the neural network needs the measured temperature at the beginning of the time step, while we would like to compute the reward for the training process using the temperature at the end of the time step.
 Furthermore, the trainer needs the environment temperature and the reward values as well.
-Additionally, we save the action of the neural net together with its logarithmic probability.
+Additionally, we save the action (`top_flux`) of the neural net together with its logarithmic probability (`log_prob_top_flux`).
 Our control object will be responsible to populate these two postprocessors.
 Finally, we create an [AccumulateReporter.md] to store every data point throughout the simulation:

 !listing examples/libtorch_drl_control/libtorch_drl_control_sub.i block=Reporters